harshrohit/articles/LLM_thinking.md

 **Lie #3: "I'll learn the real skills when I need them"**

 No, you won't.
 Skills atrophy.
-More importantly, you won't even know what you don't know.
+More importantly, you won't even know what you don't know, and [Dunning-Kruger](https://en.wikipedia.org/wiki/Dunning–Kruger_effect) can kink in.

 ---